What you need to know about HIV.

 The connection between HIV and AIDS

-AIDS is caused by HIV damaging the immune system cells until the immune system can no longer fight off other infections that it would usually be able to prevent.
+AIDS is caused by HIV damaging the immune system cells.
+This is the last stage of HIV infection, where the immune system can no longer fight off other infections that it would usually be able to prevent.
 If left untreated, it takes about ten years on average for someone with HIV to develop AIDS.
-However, this timeframe is based on the person with HIV having a well-balanced diet and not engaging in unprotected sexual intercourse.
+This timeframe is based on the person with HIV having a well-balanced diet and not engaging in unprotected sexual intercourse.
 Someone who is malnourished may progress to AIDS rapidly.

-There is currently no cure or vaccine for HIV/AIDS.
+There is currently no cure or vaccine for HIV.
 Education about HIV and how it is spread is an essential part of prevention.

 Starting HIV treatment

 HIV infection is a chronic and manageable condition.
 People with HIV can live long and healthy lives with access to antiretroviral treatment.
-The average person is recommended to start treatment when their CD4 count drops to between 350 -500 cells/mm.
+In South Africa, if you test and find you are HIV-positive, you will be started on ARV treatment immediately after diagnosis.

 Types of tests

 There are a number of tests that are used to find out whether a person is infected with HIV.
 These tests include the HIV antibody test, p24 antigen test, Elisa and rapid tests.
-A CD4 and viral blood test are used once a person has been diagnosed with HIV for monitoring.
+A CD4 and viral blood test are used once a person has been diagnosed with HIV.